jucarlett/jucarlett/README.md

-### Olá!
-Me chamo Julie! 👋
+### Hello!
+My name is Julie, but you can call me Ju ;) ! 👋

-Uma software developer apaixonada por tecnologia, buscando conhecimento e evoluir todo dia.
+A software developer passionate about technology and programming, seeking knowledge and evolving every day.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Mais sobre mim